mwat56/sessions/README.md

 Others may include, for example, individual navigation history (e.g. breadcrumbs), configuration data, personal preferences, etc.
 In any case, session data should be able to transcent certain states of a user's connection.
 And – that's a very important point – sessions should never _require_ a user to `log in`.
-The conception of the internet (more than a decade before that term became a synonym for commercial enterprise in the early 90s of the last centrury) was based on the idea of providing free access to as many data (i.e. knowledge) for as many people as possible.
+The conception of the internet (more than a decade before that term became a synonym for commercial enterprise in the early 90s of the last century) was based on the idea of providing free access to as many data (i.e. knowledge) for as many people as possible.
 Apart from other things that means: session data should never be used as a kind of lock-in or surveillance measure.

 The ease of use for the application developer was mentioned before (when discussing the inherent badness of `cookies`).
 That critique does not, however, mean that it should be difficult to implement session handling as such.
-In fact, a huge part of the time I spent developing this package was spent figuring out an easy way to handle session data.
+In fact, a huge part of the time I spent developing this package was spent figuring out an easy way (for the developer) to handle session data.
 Now, after it's done, everything seems just 'logical', as if it's obvious how to do things.
 That's an impression probably every programmer knows – at least if they do reflect what they are doing.

 An other point to consider was to find a solution that's not dependent on third party facilities.
 That most prominently excludes external database systems (like e.g. MariaDB and others alike).
 The only database system to use is the OS's filesystem, the only system, that is, which doesn't add another possible layer of failure.
-And it is by definition faster than any other system because every other database system runs _on top_ of the filesystem and therefore adds some amount of overhead (either in system calls or memory use or both.
+And it is by definition faster than any other system because every other database system runs _on top_ of the filesystem and therefore adds some amount of overhead (either in system calls or memory use or both).

 While it can be challenging and interesting to figure out some smart database structure and sophisticated queries to access and retrieve data – such an endeavour is often simply over-the-top.
 That's true especially for a job like session handling that has just two tasks to accomplish: point and grab (i.e. loading/reading data) and throw and forget (i.e. writing/storing data).